YahooArchive/mojito-pipeline/README.md

 Stage Action | Resulting State   | Description
 -------------|-------------------|----------------------------------------------------------------------------
-push         | `pushed`          | The mojit has just been pushed using [ac.pipeline.push](#api-push) dispatch     | `dispatched`      | The mojit's controller has been called render       | `rendered`        | The data passed to ac.done has been used to render the mojit's view flush        | `flushed`         | The mojit has been added to the flush queue and will be sent to the client display      | `displayed`       | The mojit has been displayed on the client side
+push         | `pushed`          | The mojit has just been pushed using [ac.pipeline.push](#api-push). dispatch     | `dispatched`      | The mojit's controller has been called. render       | `rendered`        | The data passed to ac.done has been used to render the mojit's view. flush        | `flushed`         | The mojit has been added to the flush queue and will be sent to the client. display      | `displayed`       | The mojit has been displayed on the client side.

 **Exception States**

 Exception | Resulting State   | Description
 ----------|-------------------|-------------------------------------------------------------------------------
-timeout   | `timedout`        | The mojit timed out after dependencies prevented it from being dispatched error     | `errored`         | There was an error while dispatching the mojit or its error rule returned true
+timeout   | `timedout`        | The mojit timed out after dependencies prevented it from being dispatched. error     | `errored`         | There was an error while dispatching the mojit or its error rule returned true.

 ## Configuration